MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/how-to-ace-your-technical-interview.md

 ### About Kyle Tryon
 Kyle Tryon is a Software Engineer, a content creator, and a JavaScript enthusiast who loves to teach!

-He earned an Associate's degree in Information Technology at the ITT Technical Institute-Marlton, NJ, and he currently works at CircleCi as a Staff Software Development Engineer.
+He earned an Associate's degree in Information Technology at the ITT Technical Institute-Marlton, NJ.
+He currently works at CircleCi, a continuous integration and delivery platform, as a Staff Software Development Engineer.

-He is well-known in the Tech Twitter community and teaches on his YouTube channel TechSquidTV, which has over one million video views!
+Kyle is well-known in the Tech Twitter community and helps others to break into tech by teaching on his blog and YouTube channel TechSquidTV, which has over one million video views!

 ---